 5.4.2.
 In lieu of conducting the demonstration described in section II.A.5.4.1., a manufacturer may optionally conduct an engineering evaluation that demonstrates the evaporative emission control system’s capability to purge its evaporative canister(s) during the exhaust emission test of the supplemental two-day diurnal plus hot soak emission test sequence.
 Such an evaluation shall be submitted to the Executive Officer, if requested.
 The manufacturer shall provide a statement of compliance in the certification application to indicate that the evaporative emission control system will purge the system’s evaporative canister(s) during the supplemental two-day diurnal plus hot-soak test sequence.
 The evaluation would include, but not be limited to, canister type, canister volume, canister working capacity, fuel tank volume, fuel tank geometry, fuel delivery system, description of the input parameters and software strategy used to control canister purge, and nominal purge flow volume (i.e., amount of bed volumes) achieved by a test vehicle after completing the exhaust test of a supplemental two-day diurnal plus hot soak emission test sequence.

 5.4.2.1.
-In lieu of the optional engineering demonstration specified in section II.A.5.4.2., manufacturers of 2012 and subsequent model-year off-vehicle charge capable hybrid electric vehicles that are equipped with non-integrated refueling canister-only systems may attest that the system’s canister(s) shall have attained a purged condition when the vehicle has consumed at least 85% of its nominal fuel tank capacity.
+In lieu of the optional engineering demonstration specified in section II.A.5.4.2., manufacturers of 2012 through 2025 model-year off-vehicle charge capable hybrid electric vehicles that are equipped with non-integrated refueling canister-only systems may attest that the system’s canister(s) shall have attained a purged condition when the vehicle has consumed at least 85% of its nominal fuel tank capacity.

 * * * * *